 And don't you need to be flexible?

 Well not really though that’s, on the surface, what Instagram and the like would have you believe (more on that here).
-Lots of the people I teach have next to no flexibility at all when they first come to class but this is pretty normal, especially when you think that we spend most of our days sat at a desk.
+Lots of the people I teach would class themselves as inflexible when they first come to class but this is pretty normal, especially when you think that we spend most of our days sat at a desk.

 The key to remember is that yoga is a journey – you turn up to a class wherever you’re at in that moment and work forward from there.
 This means that flexible or stiff, happy or sad, tired or energised, injured or healthy there will be something that you can take away from the mat that day.